Democrats pounce after Cohen admits lying about Trump Tower project in Russia

 He said that he thinks it is a sign that Congress needs to step up and have "an honest investigation."

+As Democrats again called for legislation to protect Mueller's investigation, Republicans were quick to note that Cohen's admission doesn't prove collusion between Trump's campaign and Russia.

-House Speaker Paul Ryan, R-Wisc., reacted to the news in a forum with The Washington Post on Thursday morning, saying that Cohen should be prosecuted.
-He also said the House Intelligence Committee performed its oversight role correctly.
+House Speaker Paul Ryan, R-Wisc., reacted to the news in a forum with The Washington Post on Thursday morning, saying that Cohen should be prosecuted before defending the House Intelligence Committee's own Russia probe.

 "Well, he should be prosecuted to the extent of the law," Ryan said of Cohen.
 "That’s why we put him under oath.
 I mean so just back it up for a second, lying to Congress.
 That means he came and testified.
 That means we swore him under oath.
 That means we put him on the record.
 That means we did our job."